 i1 21.000 1.000 7.05 90.000 90.000 0.000 0.000 0.000 0.000 0.000 201.000 117.000 ; F3

-table “f117″ (13th argument) is invoked to interpolate the “slide” parameter between 0.000 and 201.000 (the 11th and 13th arguments).
-However, in the “new-vina.orc” orchestra file, this parameter is not treated as continuous because it represents a quick move from a fret to the next one.
-Therefore, instruction _cont(slide) is irrelevant to this version of the grammar.
-It could be deleted or replaced with _step(slide).
+table "f117" (13th argument) is used to interpolate the "slide" parameter between 0.000 and 201.000 (the 11th and 13th arguments).
+However, in the orchestra file "new-vina.orc", this parameter is not treated as continuous because it represents a quick move from one fret to the next.
+Therefore, the _cont(slide) instruction is irrelevant for this version of the grammar.
+It could be deleted or replaced by _step(slide).

 Making the sound file

-Open a console and reach the folder containing “vina3.sco” and “new-vina.orc”.
+Open a Unix console and go to the folder containing "vina3.sco" and "new-vina.orc".

 Type :